 “If opportunity doesn’t knock, then build a door ” – Milton Berle

-Job hunting can be a daunting prospect, whether you just graduated with a degree or looking for a new job or a career.
-An added layer of stress comes with ongoing uncertainty with COVID and a larger impact on the economy.
-In today’s situation, you can’t just be an employee looking to get hired—you have to market yourself as a business, one that can help another business achieve its’ goals.
+It can be intimidating to begin job hunting, whether you just graduated with a degree or are seeking a career change.
+COVID uncertainty and a more significant economic impact add to the stress.
+In today’s situation, you can’t just be an employee looking to get hired—you have to market yourself as a company that can help another company achieve its goals.

 When the competition is high, you need to stand out from the crowd who are praying for the same position that you have set your sights on.
 As such, your application needs to be incomparable.
 One way to do this is to have a different approach in writing your résumé.

 Do not inflate your background; instead, highlight the accomplishments and focus on vital soft-skills like communication, adaptability, curiosity, and openness to learning.

 “Soft skills are extremely favorable across all areas of work.
 Across industries, hiring managers are always looking for candidates with excellent communication skills, problem-solving skills, and the ability to work to deadlines,” Van Nelson Managing Director at Adecco Australia asserts.

 Finding hidden job opportunities

 You want corporate and search-firm recruiters in your network.
 They are the power users of the system and typically have massive networks.
 Connecting with these people increases your chance of sharing relationships with other recruiters — thus boosting your relevance in keyword searches.

 Don’t wait for recruiters to come to you.
 Reach out and invite them into your network.
 The most advantageous way to do this is to first create a list of companies where you’d love to work.
 Then, follow these companies on LinkedIn.